rarikola/bloodtypes/README.md

 ```

-<p>Since Folium can compare only 2 columns, I made 4 functions and 4 paths to filter data by blood types.
+<p>Since Folium can compare only 2 columns, I made 4 functions and 4 paths to filter the data by blood types.
 That was the easy part.
-The hard part was to write code to get data from users and display the updated map.
+The hard part was to write the code to get data from users and display the updated map.
 Here is the code:</p>